R. K. Narayan

-Rasipuram Krishnaswami Iyer Narayanaswami,better known as R.K.
-Narayan (10 October 1906 – 13 May 2001) was an Indian writer and novelist known for his work set in the fictional South Indian town of Malgudi.
+Rasipuram Krishnaswami Narayanaswami (10 October 1906 – 13 May 2001), better known as R. K. Narayan, was an Indian writer and novelist known for his work set in the fictional South Indian town of Malgudi.
 He was a leading author of early Indian literature in English along with Mulk Raj Anand and Raja Rao.

-Narayan's mentor and friend Graham Greene was instrumental in getting publishers for Narayan's first four books including the semi-autobiographical trilogy of Swami and Friends, The Bachelor of Arts and The English Teacher.
-The fictional town of Malgudi was first introduced in Swami and Friends.
-The Financial Expert was hailed as one of the most original works of 1951 and Sahitya Academy Award winner The Guide was adapted for the film (winning a Filmfare Award for Best Film) and for Broadway.
+In 1980, he was awarded the AC Benson Medal by the Royal Society of Literature, and in 1981 he was made Honorary Member of the American Academy and Institute of Arts and Letters.

-Narayan highlights the social context and everyday life of his characters.
+Narayan is the author of more than 200 novels, as well as short stories and plays.
+His work highlights the social context and everyday life of his characters, often in between traditional life and modernity.
 He has been compared to William Faulkner who created a similar fictional town and likewise explored with humor and compassion the energy of ordinary life.
 Narayan's short stories have been compared with those of Guy de Maupassant because of his ability to compress a narrative.

-In a career that spanned over sixty years Narayan received many awards and honours including the AC Benson Medal from the Royal Society of Literature, the Padma Vibhushan and the Padma Bhushan, India's second and third highest civilian awards, and in 1994 the Sahitya Akademi Fellowship, the highest honor of India's national academy of letters.
+In a career that spanned over sixty years Narayan received many awards and honours including the AC Benson Medal from the Royal Society of Literature, the Padma Vibhushan and the Padma Bhushan, India's second and third highest civilian awards, and in 1994 the Sahitya Akademi Fellowship, the highest honour of India's National Academy of Letters.
 He was also nominated to the Rajya Sabha, the upper house of the Indian Parliament.